Gold & Silver

 Finally the two eased apart and Ann returned to her chair.
 We continued eating and talking.
 At the end of the meal Marty said with a grin, “Since I’m no longer working here, I guess I’ll clean out my desk — there’s so little, it will fit in my attaché case — and Cathy and I can take a look at her house.”

-We finally finished up and Ann and I returned to her office while Marty picked up her things.
+We finally finished up and Ann and I returned to her office while Marty packed up her things.
 When she rejoined us, the two of us went to the garage and got her car.
 It turned out to be a new white Toyota Camry.
 She commented that it was a nice conservative sedan for a banker.
 Off we went.

 On the way to my home, I raised the question of my staff.
 Again it turned out that the young woman had really done her homework and was way ahead of me.